feast-dev/feast/docs/getting-started/architecture-and-components/offline-store.md

 # Offline store

-An offline store is a storage and compute system such as BigQuery or Snowflake.
-Offline stores expose an interface for working with historical time-series feature values that are stored in [data sources](../../getting-started/concepts/data-source.md).
+An offline store is an interface for working with historical time-series feature values that are stored in [data sources](../../getting-started/concepts/data-source.md).
+The `OfflineStore` interface has several different implementations, such as `BigQueryOfflineStore`, each of which is backed by a different storage and compute engine.
+For more details on which offline stores are supported, please see [Offline Stores](../../reference/offline-stores/).

 Offline stores are primarily used for two reasons:
 1. Building training datasets from time-series features.